zio/zio-http/docs/concepts/client.md

 ### Client Creation:

 - Use `Client.request` (typically injected using dependency injection) to construct a ZIO effect representing the client interaction with the server.
-- This method allows specifying the URL, additional headers, and other parameters.
+- This method allows specifying the URL, additional headers and other parameters.

 ### Request Building: